Parents / Carers

 What are Free School Meals?

 East Barnet School encourages families who are entitled, to apply for Free School Meals (FSM).
 FSM are a statutory benefit available to children from families who receive other qualifying benefits and who have been through the relevant registration process.
-The opportunity to receive a free school meal is extremely important to a substantial number of children from low income families, for whom a school lunch may be the only balanced meal they will eat in a day; it can also provide other support.

 Important information: